 A false negative in this case would be a failure to detect an unusable picture.
 The customer goes to the expense of printing a photo and submitting an application, only to have it rejected.
 Worst case, they miss a planned trip because they couldn't get a passport in time.

 Fairness considerations: In this case, it would be important to check whether the model produces false negatives more frequently for certain groups of people, for example based on race or gender.
 You can do this in AutoML by examining individual false negatives to check for problematic patterns.

 Optimize for: In this case, you would likely want to optimize for Recall.
 This aims to reduce the number of false negatives, which in this scenario are the more problematic errors.

 Use case: Kids' content filter

 Fairness considerations: While at first glance this may seem like a simple case, it highlights some of the complexities of evaluating use cases for fairness.
-On the one hand, there is a clear need to avoid false positives (minimize the likelihood that children are exposed to age-inappropriate content).
+On the one hand, there's a clear need to avoid false positives (minimizing the likelihood that children are exposed to age-inappropriate content).
 On the other hand, false negatives can also be harmful.
-For example, if the text classifier tends to flag children’s books with LGBTQ themes (for instance, stories about children with two parents of the same gender) as inappropriate, this is problematic.
+For example, if the text classifier tends to flag children's books with LGBTQ themes (for instance, stories about children with two parents of the same gender) as inappropriate, this is problematic.
 Similarly, if books about certain cultures or locations are excluded more commonly than others, this is equally concerning.